scala/scala-lang/_posts/2019-01-18-community-build.md

 enabling Scala the language and Scala the ecosystem of libraries to evolve in tandem with each other.

-This post highlights the progress the community build has made in the last year.
+This post highlights the progress that the community build has made in the last year.

 ## Overall growth